 Tutorial linked here.

-- Here at Avenues Townsend we are making all possible efforts to keep our doors open for outpatient treatment.
+- Here at Townsend we are making all possible efforts to keep our doors open for outpatient treatment.
 Reach out to us.
 Let’s stick together and help each other.

 Although the virus rages, the opioid epidemic hasn’t stopped.
 People’s lives are at risk and we can’t forget them in the shadow of Coronavirus.